Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

-After an introduction to hyperbolic random graphs in Section~\ref{sec:preliminaries}, we analyze the bidirectional BFS in Section~\ref{sec:bbbfs}.
-We first prove in Section~\ref{sec:bidir-search-altern} that a certain greedy strategy for deciding when to alternate between the forward and the backward search is not much worse than any other alternation strategy.
-We note that this result is interesting in its own right and does not depend on the input.
-In Section~\ref{sec:bidir-search-hyperb} we analyze the bidirectional BFS on hyperbolic random graphs.
-We show that, for any pair of vertices, it computes a shortest path in $\mathcal {\tilde O}(n^{2 - 1/\alpha} + n^{1/(2\alpha)} + \delta_{\max})$ time with high probability\footnote{\emph{With high probability} and \emph{almost surely} refer to probabilities $1 - O(1/n)$ and $1 - o(1)$, respectively.}, where $\alpha \in (0.5, 1)$ controls the power-law exponent and $\delta_{\max}$ is the maximum degree of the graph (which is $\mathcal {\tilde O}(n^{1/(2\alpha)})$ almost surely~\cite{DBLP:conf/icalp/GugelmannPP12}).
-We note that drawing the hyperbolic random graph is the only random choice here; once this is done our analysis always assumes the worst case.
-Thus, the bound in particular holds for every start-destination pair.
+After a brief introduction to hyperbolic random graphs in Section~\ref{sec:preliminaries}, we examine the bidirectional BFS in Section~\ref{sec:bbbfs}.
+We start by briefly arguing why the bidirectional BFS gives no asymptotic speedup over the standard BFS on Euclidean random graphs in Section~\ref{sec:bidirectional-euclidean}.
+Afterwards, in Section~\ref{sec:bidir-search-hyperb} we rigorously analyze the bidirectional BFS on hyperbolic random graphs.
 Section~\ref{sec:conc-bounds-sum-deg} contains concentration bounds that were left out in Section~\ref{sec:bbbfs} to improve readability.
-In Section~\ref{sec:conclusion}, we conclude by comparing our theoretical results to empirical data.
+In Section~\ref{sec:conclusion}, we conclude by comparing our theoretical results to empirical data and interpret them.